nikitakuchur/testpoint/README.md

 ```

 Moreover, you can also replace the URL path if it's necessary.
-To do that, you just need to include it to the URL when you run the command:
+To do that, you just need to include it in the URL when you run the command:

 ```shell
 testpoint send ./requests.csv http://localhost:8083/new-endpoint